opoplawski/ansible-pfsense/README.md

 collections_paths=collections
 ```

+### NOTE: Changes with pfsensible.core 0.4.0

+With pfsensible.core 0.4.0 we have stopped stripping the pfsense_ prefix from the module names.
+This caused conflicts with other
+modules (like the ansible core 'setup' module).
+You can use the ['collections'](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html#simplifying-module-names-with-the-collections-keyword)
+keyword in your playbooks and roles to simplify the module names instead.

 ## Installing using ansible pre-2.9 (not galaxy)

 Just checkout the [repository](https://github.com/opoplawski/ansible-pfsense) and run your playbooks from the ansible-pfsense directory.